 This is not a quick fix.
 It really depends on how long you’ve been using opioids for and how much you use.
 How well you personally respond to treatment can make a big difference as well, so it really is hard to predict beforehand and varies patient to patient.
 The recovery process takes time, but we will be here to help you through every part of the process no matter how long it takes!
 Luckily, Suboxone will curb your cravings and won’t leave you feeling foggy, so you can function very well while on the medication.
 In short, the process will likely be long, but worth it.

-Do you have a location closer to where I live?+
+Do you have a location close to where I live?+

-We are currently located in Redwood City, Modesto, and Pasadena.
+We are currently located in Redwood City, Modesto, Santa Monica, Long Beach, and Culver City.
 However, you only need to come in for your first appointment.
 Then, all follow ups will be done through a secure video call which you can do anywhere you feel comfortable.
 This means you only have to make the drive to see us one time.
 We can also home deliver your prescriptions.